Cars yield the right of way to a pedestrian at an uncontrolled intersection.

 Tailgating is especially dangerous near intersections.
 Maintaining a safe following distance gives you the buffer you need to stop smoothly if the car ahead brakes suddenly.
 Even if you have the right-of-way, it’s wise to slow down and be careful when entering an uncontrolled intersection.
 This space gives you more time to see cross-traffic and react to unexpected moves from other drivers.
 Using the three-second rule is a great way to ensure you have enough space.

-Practice Good Driving Etiquette
+More Than Rules: Practicing Good Driving Etiquette

 Predictability is key to road safety.
 If two cars arrive at an uncontrolled intersection at about the same time, the driver on the left must let the driver on the right go first.
 This is a fundamental rule of the road.
 Always use your turn signals well in advance to communicate your intentions.
 A simple hand wave or making eye contact can also confirm that another driver sees you and understands who has the right-of-way.
 Being a courteous driver makes the road safer for everyone.

-Always Drive Defensively
+The Ultimate Tip: Always Drive Defensively

 Never assume another driver will yield to you, even when you have the right-of-way.
 Wait until you see them slow down or clearly show they are letting you go.
 Defensive driving means staying alert, scanning for hazards, and anticipating the mistakes of others.
 This proactive mindset is your best defense against an automobile accident.
 If a collision does happen despite your best efforts, it’s important to understand your rights and what steps to take next.